Raspberry Pi driver for the REXYGEN system

 Troubleshooting

-In the case that the diagnostic tools of the REXYGEN system (e.g. REXYGEN Diagnostics) report unexpected or incorrect values of inputs or outputs, it is desirable to test the functionality outside the REXYGEN system (command line tools, simple Python script, etc.).
+In the case that the diagnostic tools of the REXYGEN system report unexpected or incorrect values of inputs or outputs, it is desirable to test the functionality outside the REXYGEN system (command line tools, simple Python script, etc.).
 Also double check the configuration – the most common problems include:

 Hardware problem – incorrect wiring